 If you move during your bankruptcy case, you must first alert your attorney so that he/she may file the appropriate paperwork with the Bankruptcy Court.
 You must then send this change in writing to the Trustee's office.
 If you do not notify the Bankruptcy Court and the Chapter 13 Trustee's office, your personal bankruptcy information will continue to be mailed to the address on file.

 What if I change jobs?

 Immediately tell your attorney and the Trustee’s office if you change jobs.
-Your attorney should file paperwork with the Court so your new employer will begin withholding your Chapter 13 Plan payments from your paychecks.
+A change in jobs requires new paperwork be filed with the Court so your new employer will begin withholding your Chapter 13 Plan payments from your paychecks.
 Immediately letting your attorney know about your new job will help ensure that no interruption in Chapter 13 Plan payments occurs.
 By making sure payments are not interrupted, you may prevent your case from being dismissed.

 How do I make Chapter 13 Plan payments?

 If you are employed, the Bankruptcy Court requires a wage order.
 A wage order requires your employer to withhold funds from your pay and send these funds directly to the Chapter 13 Trustee.
 You should receive a copy of the wage order from the Court.
 The wage order includes your case number, the amount and frequency of your required payments, and the name and payment address of the Chapter 13 Trustee.